STARRY-S/wg-healthcheck/README.md

 ## What & Why

 - What does this script do?
-    Periodically pings a configured target IP via each WireGuard interface (`ping -I wgX ...`).
+    Periodically pings a configured target IP via each WireGuard interface (`ping -I wgN ...`).
     If the ping timeout, it restarts the corresponding WireGuard interface to force reconnection.
 - Wireguard already have the `PersistentKeepalive`, why not just use this?
     In some situaions (unstable NAT, ISP public IP changes, etc.), the tunnel may still become unreachable with keepalive enabled.
 - Note: This script is not a replacement for WireGuard `PersistentKeepalive`.
 - Issues and PRs are welcome if you have any suggestions.

 ## Installation